Are mirrorless cameras better than dslrs

 One of the key advantages of mirrorless cameras for video recording is their silent shooting mode.
 Unlike DSLRs, which have a mechanical mirror that needs to move out of the way for the image to be captured, mirrorless cameras use an electronic shutter.
 This means that they can shoot video silently, without any noisy mechanical sounds, which can be crucial for certain situations, such as recording interviews or capturing wildlife.

-See also Best mirrorless camera with wifi
+See also Best 2nd hand mirrorless camera

 Mirrorless cameras also excel in autofocus during video recording.
 Many mirrorless cameras feature advanced autofocus systems that utilize phase-detection and contrast-detection autofocus.
 This allows for quick and accurate focusing, even when shooting fast-moving subjects or in low-light conditions.
 Some mirrorless cameras even offer eye-tracking autofocus, which can automatically keep the subject’s eyes in focus throughout the video.